codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ## Install additional GitOps Runtimes in account
-After installing the first RUntime Install one or more GitOps Runtimes on different clusters within the same account.
+Install additional Hybrid GitOps Runtimes on different clusters within the same account.
 The Codefresh `values.yaml` located [here](https://github.com/codefresh-io/gitops-runtime-helm/blob/main/charts/gitops-runtime/){:target="\_blank"}, contains all the arguments you can configure, including optional ones.

 **Git provider and Shared Configuration Repository**
-The Git provider and Shared Configuration Repository is configured once per account.
-As you have already completed this setup in your initial installation, additional installations do not require this.
+The Git provider and Shared Configuration Repository, configured once per account, is already available this setup in your initial installation, additional installations do not require this.

 **Access mode**
-You can define the tunnel/ingres/service-mesh-based access mode for the additional Rntimes.
-The command below is valid for the tunnel-based access mode.
-For ingress-based or service-mesh-based access modes, add the required arguments and values, as described in Step ??
+You can define the tunnel/ingress/service-mesh-based access mode for the additional GitOps Runtimes.
+The command in the How To below is valid for the tunnel-based access mode.
+For ingress-based or service-mesh-based access modes, add the required arguments and values, as described in the step-by-step section, [Step 4: Install Hybrid GitOps Runtime](/#step-4-install-hybrid-gitops-runtime).

 **Runtime name**
 The new Runtime must have a unique name in the same account.